nodejs/package-maintenance/docs/drafts/Baseline practive - Document support levels.md

 The support target captures the level of support that the package maintainer aims to provide.
 The standardized options are as follows:

-* ABANDONED - Not recommened for use.
-The package is depercated or not longer maintained.
+* ABANDONED - Not recommended for use.
+The package is deprecated or no longer maintained.
 * NONE - use at your own risk, no active support may or may not work for a given Node.js version.
 * NODE-LATEST - The package is maintained only for the Latest Node.js versions.
 You will be required to update to the latest Node.js version in order to ensure you can use new versions/get security fixes, get updates